freeradical13/freeradical13.github.io/index.md

 A sequence of enzyme-mediated reactions contains a [rate-determining step][] which is the slowest step and which regulates the pathway.

 [Regulatory enzymes][] have a quaternary structure which causes a [sigmoid][non-michaelis-menten kinetics] (s-shaped) kinetic behavior instead of the Michaelis-Menten curve.
-An [allosteric enzyme][] is a regulatory enzyme that has multiple active sites and the binding of a substrate in one active site increases the chances of binding other substrates at the other active sites.
+An [allosteric enzyme][] is a regulatory enzyme with quaternary structure that has multiple active sites and the binding of a substrate in one active site increases the chances of binding other substrates at the other active sites.

 In an [allosteric modulator][], a positive or negative modulator (or effector) non-covalently bonds to allosteric sites.
 In the concerted (or symmetry) model, all enzymes' polypeptide chains are either relaxed or tense together, whereas in the sequential model, chains may be in different states, altering the active site.
 A homotropic allosteric modulator is a substrate which binds to an active site which causes a change in another active site.

-A [zymogen][] (or proenzyme) requires [proteolysis][] (often by protease enzymes) to become activated.
+A [zymogen][] (or proenzyme) is an inactive enzyme (with the -ogen suffix) which requires [proteolysis][] (often by protease enzymes) to become activated.

 [Kinases][] catalyze [phosphorylation][].
 [Phosphatases][] catalyze dephosphorylation using hydrolysis.